IBM-Cloud/docs-services/services/app-launch/app_overview.md

 # About App Launch
 {: #app_overview}
-Last updated: 23 September 2017
+Last updated: 27 September 2017
 {: .last-updated}

-The App Launch is a service with which you can use to send targeted or customized notifications to specific audience groups.
+The App Launch is a service with which you can measure audience experiences and create customized customer engagements across various categories of your app users.

 The salient features of the App Launch services are:

-* Context-sensitive push-notifications

-	The App Launch service enables you to deliver specific and personalized messages based on the business context.

 * Customer insights based on app usage

 	The service gives you various perspectives on the collected app user data.

+* Create variants of an engagement

+	You can design an engagement and experiment it across various audience segments using variants of the engagement.
+This helps you in understanding the reach and acceptance of an engagement.

 * Creating targeted audience groups